-The Scheme is subject to credit risk because it invests in bonds via pooled funds.
+The Scheme is subject to credit risk because it invests in bonds via pooled funds and on a segregated basis.
 The Trustee manages its exposure to credit risk by investing in funds that have a diversified exposure to different credit issuers.